 WordPress.org is growing in the enterprise, used across every major industry nowadays.
 Unfortunately, major businesses still bypass WordPress because of its reputation as a small business or independent blogging platform.
 In recent years, dedicated WordPress managed hosting platforms have evolved.
-We migrated to Flywheel for the MarTech Blog and have been ecstatic with the results.
+We migrated to Flywheel for Martech Zone and have been ecstatic with the results.

 There are pros and cons of utilizing WordPress in the Enterprise.
 I’d liken the WordPress experience to racing.
 You have a car (WordPress), driver (your staff), your engine (themes and plugins), and your racetrack (your infrastructure).
 If any one of these elements is lacking, you lose the race.
 We have watched many large companies fail with a WordPress migration and blame WordPress; however, we’ve never seen the actual issue be WordPress.

 - Training – If you need any assistance, WordPress.org has a ton of resources, YouTube has a ton of videos, there are training programs throughout the web, and Google results in millions of articles.
 Not to mention our own WordPress articles, of course.